-Here are five ways to build deck footings that will last a lifetime.
+five ways to build deck footings that last

 A Straight Concrete Pier